-Rae Jean is also PI, with Andrew Muir, MD, using the multiple PI mechanism, on an NIH-funded randomized controlled trial testing an innovative integration treatment model for persons with hepatitis C and alcohol use (Hep ART).
+In addition, Rae Jean is multiple PI, with Andrew Muir, MD, on an NIH-funded randomized controlled trial testing an innovative integration treatment model for persons with hepatitis C and alcohol use (Hep ART).
 The treatment model integrates mental and physical health care through enhanced systems at the clinic level (e.g., placing addictions therapists on-site in liver clinics) and through therapy content (e.g., sessions discussing liver health, nutrition, stress, and alcohol use).

-As Director of the DGHI Evidence Lab, Rae Jean seeks to improve the world's health through rigorous evaluation.
+As Advisor and Founding Director of the DGHI Evidence Lab, Rae Jean seeks to improve the world's health through rigorous evaluation.
 She strives to use and improve upon innovative research designs, and has conducted under-utilized yet high-inference research designs, including Interrupted Time Series analysis and randomized multiple baseline designs.

 Skalski, L., Watt, M.H., MacFarlane, J.C., Proeschold-Bell, R.J., Stout, J.E., Sikkema, K. (2015).
 Mental health and substance use among patients in a North Carolina HIV clinic.
 North Carolina Medical Journal, 76, 148-155.
 DOI:10.18043/ncm.76.3.148.n